 Because the majority of taxpayers in America take the standard deduction — meaning they do not elect to itemize — charitable donations aren’t necessarily a big consideration come tax time.
 Due to the CARES Act, however, things are a bit different for 2020.

-Thanks to federal coronavirus relief legislation, taxpayers are now able to take advantage of a new deduction for donating to qualifying charities — up to $300 for individual filers and up to $600 for married couples.
+Thanks to federal coronavirus relief legislation, taxpayers are now able to take advantage of a new deduction for donating to qualifying charities — up to $300 for individual returns.
 This applies even if they don’t itemize, which is favorable news for many tax filers.

 Another nifty CARES Act change worth noting for this particular charitable contribution benefit is the removal of the deduction cap.
 Normally, the deduction cap on charitable contributions for those who itemize is 60% of your adjusted gross income (AGI).
 The CARES Act lifts that cap to 100% for individual and joint tax filers that wish to claim this $300 charitable donation deduction.